 However, having enough cash in savings can possibly help your credit score in other ways.
 It can be a cushion that allows you to make on-time credit payments, which is a major factor in how your credit score is calculated.
 In addition, a healthy savings account, even if it doesn’t impact your credit score, is an important step towards financial wellness and stability.

 If you want to grow your savings, consider banking with SoFi.
-Open a new online bank account with direct deposit, and you’ll earn a super-high 2.00% APY.
+Open a new online bank account with direct deposit, and you’ll earn a competitive APY.
 You can save money with SoFi too, because you won’t pay any of the usual banking fees.
 Not spending on those charges can mean more money in the bank for you.

 Can you build credit with a savings account?